utsusemi82/FigmaPrototype/README.md

 ## 🧠 Project Background

 The goal of this project was to create an accessible, intuitive audiobook platform for users with visual impairments.
-It was developed as part of a software engineering course project and later presented at the *Software Engineering Innovation Day 2023, where it won the **Bronze Award*.
+It was developed as part of a software engineering course project and later presented at the *Software Engineering Innovation Day 2023*, where it won the**Bronze Award**.

 ---

 ## 🎯 SDG Focus: Quality Education (SDG 4)

-This project contributes to *SDG 4: Ensure inclusive and equitable quality education*, by addressing the educational and entertainment needs of visually impaired individuals.
+This project contributes to *SDG 4: Ensure inclusive and equitable quality education* , by addressing the educational and entertainment needs of visually impaired individuals.

 ---